Last Minute Deal: All-In-One 2021 Super-Sized Ethical Hacking Bundle, Save 98% - Geeky Gadgets

-We have an awesome last minute deal on the All-In-One 2021 Super-Sized Ethical Hacking Bundle in the Geeky Gadgets Deals store today.
+We have an awesome last minute deal on the All-In-One 2021 Super-Sized Ethical Hacking Bundle in the Geeky Gadgets Deals this week

-The All-In-One 2021 Super-Sized Ethical Hacking Bundle is available in our deals store for $42.99, that’s a saving of 98% off the regular price.
+The All-In-One 2021 Super-Sized Ethical Hacking Bundle is available in our deals store for $42.99, that’s a saving of 98% off the normal price.

+This comprehensive course is not filled with fluff but filled with only the most actionable and latest tips and strategies.
+You’ll start with an overview of Python 3 Ethical Hacking, learn to hack 2 target machines at once, install Virtual Box and Kali Linux.
+You’ll then learn to gather information with Python, like scanning for one port, converting domains to an IP address, scanning multiple targets at once, grabbing banners from open ports, importing Port scanner into a different program, and a lot more!

 Here is what is included in the bundle: